CarlosDanielMaturano/liwb/DOCS.md

 ### Vectors

-Vectors in liwb, as every data type, cannot be mutate, and they can store basically everything.
+Vectors in Liwb, like every data type, cannot be mutated, and they can store basically everything.
 Vectors are defined with brackets, [ and ].